adrianaovalle/Project1_Group2/README.md

 All related files to this project are located at: https://drive.google.com/drive/folders/1vn9j-N2DYTr-BGjgSgRSi1-WDZ3dmUnE

 ## Data Gathering & Cleanup
-Code: school_ratings.ipynb
+Code: school_ratings.ipynb, Input Files:

 This code contains the steps used to clean up the school ratings dataset

 ## Data Analysis
-Code: school_data_exploration.ipynb
+Code: school_data_exploration.ipynb, Input Files:

 This code shows the plots and correlations done on key parameters

-Code: crime_chisquare.ipynb
+Code: crime_chisquare.ipynb, Input Files:

 This code shows the chi_square analysis of crime by zip code.

-Code: school_zone_classification.ipynb
+Code: school_zone_classification.ipynb, Input Files:

 This code shows the sklearn KNearest Neighboor test used to do a pseudo school zoning per residence in the dataset

-Code: BoxPlots.ipynb

-Input Files: Resources/all_data_merged.csv
+Code: BoxPlots.ipynb, Input Files: Resources/all_data_merged.csv

 This code produces all the boxplots for the parameters of study

 ## Investment Dashboard
-Code: Results.ipynb

-Input Files: Resources/all_data_merged.csv
+Code: Results.ipynb, Input Files: Resources/all_data_merged.csv

 This code computes and summarizes the investment ranking by Neighborhoods in selected ZIP codes.